Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

 {\it Introduction.---} Quantum computers are exponentially faster than classical ones for certain computational tasks~\cite{shor1997,childs2010}.
 Such quantum advantage relies on distinctive features of quantum states, including entanglement~\cite{amico2008,eisert2010,cirac2012,nielsen2010}, yet entanglement alone is not sufficient.
-Clifford circuits acting on stabilizer states can generate extensive entanglement but still be efficiently simulated classically, as formalized by the Gottesman–Knill theorem~\cite{aaronson2004,gottesman1998}.
+Clifford circuits acting on stabilizer states can generate extensive entanglement but still be efficiently simulated classically~\cite{aaronson2004,gottesman1998}.
 Therefore, genuine quantum speedup requires non-Clifford operations to generate non-stabilizer states.
 This motivates the notion of nonstabilizerness, also known as quantum magic~\cite{bravyi2005,howard2014,veitch2014}.
 It quantifies departures from stabilizer structure and, within a resource-theoretic viewpoint, characterizes the difficulty of preparing the state~\cite{veitch2014,chitambar2019}.
-Understanding how nonstabilizerness is generated and redistributed across different quantum dynamics~\cite{wang2020a,liu2022,fux2024a,bejan2024,zhang2024,turkeshi2025,smith2025,odavic2023,lami2025,falcao2025b,aditya2025,aditya2025a,dowling2025a,hou2025,maity2025,szombathy2025a,sticlet2025,passarelli2025,magni2025,aziz2025,tarabunga2025} is important in quantum science and engineering.
+Understanding how nonstabilizerness is generated and redistributed across different quantum dynamics~\cite{wang2020a,fux2024a,bejan2024,bejan2025,zhang2024,turkeshi2025,smith2025,odavic2023,lami2025,falcao2025b,aditya2025,aditya2025a,dowling2025a,hou2025,szombathy2025a,maity2025,sticlet2025,passarelli2025,magni2025,aziz2025,tarabunga2025,scocco2025,campbell2010,trigueros2025,rattacaso2023,niroula2024,paviglianiti2025,liu2022} is important in quantum science and engineering.